orendain/DemeoMods/HouseRules_Essentials/README.md

 - __SampleRule__: A [sample rule](Rules/SampleRule.cs) documenting the anatomy
   of a HouseRule rule.

-- __SpawnCategoryOverriddenRule__:  Overrides the Spawn Categories which control distribution of pieces in each map.
+- __SpawnCategoryOverridden__:  Overrides the Spawn Categories which control distribution of pieces in each map.
   - Each dungeon has a list of pieces which may appear, and controlling properties.
   - This rule replaces the list (for all dungeons) with a new one.
   - Per-Piece properties for `MaxPerDeck`, `PreFill` and `FirstAllowedLevelIndex` must be specified.